 Foley is proud to be an LCLD Member organization.
 First-year law students selected for this program receive valuable professional experience and unique opportunities for career development and relationship building.

-Second-year law students selected for this program receive a total of $20,000 paid in two equal amounts: $10,000 following successful completion of our summer associate program and $10,000 paid within 30 days after joining the firm as an associate.
+Second-year law students selected for this program receive a total of $50,000, which is paid in two installments: $20,000 following successful completion of our Summer Associate Program as a 2L and $30,000 paid within 30 days of joining the firm as an associate.
 For more information about our Diversity Fellowship Program, click here.

 Our popular podcast, The Path & The Practice, highlights the diverse backgrounds, experiences, and perspectives our attorneys bring to the practice of law.
 Each episode shares touching personal and professional stories in the guest’s own words.
 Take time to listen to a few, and enjoy learning things about our attorneys that you won’t find on their professional bios!